Gorchon/Gorchon/README.md

 -  Deep Learning and Mathematical Techniques Enthusiast 🤖💡

--  I am currently working as a full time researcher at **Purdue University!**
+-  I am currently working as a full time Deep Learning Researcher Intern at **Purdue University!**

 -  Working as a **Software Engineer** at Sidepocket